Arizona Naturalist >>> Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Brassicaceae >>> Arabis perennans

 Perennial Rockcress

-FLOWERS: Small purple flowers are borne on tall, slender stalks that can reach almost 2 meters tall.
-Each flower has four small lavender or purple petals.
-Six stamens.
-Flowers in spring and again in fall depending on summer rains - the flowers fade quickly so normally there's just a few open flowers at a time at the top of the inflorescence.
+FLOWERS: Small purple, pink or lavender flowers are borne on tall, slender stalks that can reach almost 1.5 meters tall.
+Each flower has four petals and six stamens.
+Blooms in spring and again in fall depending on summer rains - the flowers fade quickly so normally there's just a few open flowers at a time at the top of the inflorescence.

 PERENNIAL HERB: Mostly herbaceous above a rather stout and woody caudex from which new growth emerges each season.